upenn-embedded/ESE5190-Fianl-Project-T25/README.md

   * **3D printing** will be used to create the outer shell and mounting brackets.
   * The structure will be assembled on an **acrylic baseplate** for stability.
   * **No advanced machining** required—hand tools and a 3D printer are sufficient.
-  * Power supplied by **AA batteries** in a detachable holder with switch for easy replacement.

 Sketch for this project: